glmck13/MobilePi/server-config/README.md

 - In /etc/sysctl.conf uncomment the line "net.ipv4.ip_forward=1".
 In addition, update /etc/rc.local
 to configure iptables on reboot (see sample file in repository).

-- Follow the instructions on your home router to forward UDP ports 4500 & 500 to your Pi.

 - Configure /etc/ipsec.conf and /etc/ipsec.secrets (see sample files in repository).